 Edexcel 1TDO, 9-1

-Architectural, Environmental and Interior Design: the relationship between space and human interaction (ergonomics); study of the built environment, aesthetics, function and green issues; modelling using mixed media such as acrylic, plywood and foam board.
+- Architectural, Environmental and Interior Design: relationship between space and human interaction (ergonomics); study of the built environment, aesthetics, function and green issues; modeling using mixed media such as acrylic, plywood and foam board.

-Product Design: product design ideas, drawing skills, CAD, modelling and making skills in mixed materials, shaping, joining and finishing processes.
+- Product Design: product design ideas, drawing skills, CAD, modeling and making skills in mixed materials, shaping, joining and finishing processes.

-- Portfolio (60%): 45 hours of work from the two year course presenting one or more 3D pieces
+- Portfolio (60%): 120 guided working hours from the two-year course presenting one or more 3D pieces.

-- Set task (40%): A 10-hour examination and a small portfolio of preparation work
+- Set task (40%): A 10-hour practical examination and a small portfolio of preparation work.

 Examples of recent work